What Are Consumer Durables?

 Consumer durables are a category of consumer products that don't have to be purchased frequently because they last for an extended period of time.

 Consumer Durable Goods vs. Non-Durable Goods

 Consumer goods are divided into two categories: durable goods and non-durable goods.

-Consumer goods are often divided into two categories: durables and non-durables.
-Durables have an extended product life and are not worn out or consumed quickly when you use them.
-Since they're made to last, durable goods are typically more expensive than non-durable goods that have to be purchased over and over again.
+Consumer durables have an extended product lifespan and aren't worn out/consumed quickly when they're used.
+Since they're made to last and don't need to be replaced frequently, durable goods are typically more expensive than non-durables (which have to be purchased repeatedly).